m-dehghani/crud_dotnet/readme.md

 ## Description
 A simple project, leveraging Event sourcing and cqrs patterns.
 Backend has written with .net core and the frontend is Blazor.
+Also it can be used as a base project for developing bigger and more complex projects.

 The project has a complete set of tests(Bdd, unit tests, ui test.
 It's developed with microsoft Aspire for easy containerization and deployment into the clouds.